 Unlike traditional retail models, where sellers need to stock inventory, manage warehousing, and handle shipping logistics, dropshipping allows entrepreneurs to sell products online without ever handling the merchandise.
 This low-risk, low-investment business model has attracted many individuals who want to start an online business without the complexities of inventory management.
 In this blog, we’ll explore dropshipping in India, how to start, the costs involved, and its pros and cons.
+If you’re looking to launch your own online store but don’t know where to begin, choosing a trusted dropshipping company in India can make the entire process easier — from supplier sourcing to order fulfillment.

 Dropshipping is a business model where the seller (you) doesn’t keep the products they sell in stock.
 Instead, the seller sources the products from a third-party supplier who handles storage, packaging, and shipping directly to the customer.
 The seller acts as a middleman between the supplier and the customer, making a profit by comparing the supplier’s price with the price set in the online store.

-How to Do Dropshipping in India?
+How to Start a Dropshipping Business in India?

-Starting a dropshipping business in India is relatively straightforward.
 Here are the essential steps:

 1. Choose a Profitable Niche